Resources

 Narcan

-Overdose prevention training and free confidential Narcan are available through Manet Community Health right after the service.
-Please see Kim by the resource tent.
+Overdose prevention training and free confidential Narcan are available through South Shore Peer Recovery right after the service.

 Treatment Navigation, Family, and Recovery Support